Privatisation in Australia: Sale of NSW Electricity (2015)

-The Labor government of Morris Iemma tried to push for privatisation aganda.

 On 14 December 2010 Kristina Keneally Labor government sold the first tranche of the partial privatisation of the state's electricity assets for $5.3 billion.
 After criticism of the privatisation, her Government abandoned the second stage of its electricity privatisation plan, as no companies bid.

-A more recent example of privatisation was the sale of NSW electricity by the state Government in 2015, which accumulated over $16 billion in revenue.
+In 2015, the Liberal Baird government privatised electricity in NSW in exchange for $16 billion in revenue.
 Half of NSW electricity was sold, while the remaining was leased for 99 years.
 Despite its unpopularity with the electorate, as 67% of NSW voters opposed it, the Baird Government was elected on a mandate to proceed with the sale.
 Economists have signaled caution about privatizing electricity networks, due to the risk of creating a monopoly, which runs contrary to the policy aims of privatisation.
 While concerns have been raised about rising electricity prices and the loss of jobs in the electricity sector, the state government promised cheaper prices and the need to use the revenue generated from privatisation, for infrastructure projects across the state.

 A number of senior Labor figures came out in support, including former Prime Minister Paul Keating, former NSW Treasurer Michael Costa, and former federal Resources Minister Martin Ferguson.
 Following the election, former Labor Premiers Bob Carr and Morris Iemma and former Labor Treasurer Michael Egan added their voices in support.

 Impact

-Privatisation has remains somewhat unpopular with the Australian electorate, which explains why the debate can be marred by ideologically-driven charges.
+Privatisation remains somewhat unpopular with the Australian electorate, which explains why the debate can be marred by ideology.
 Australia's experience of privatisation differs from the United States and United Kingdom, as early economic objectives were pursued in conjunction with social objectives.
 The Australian government has benefited from $100 billion from privatisation since the 1990s, with mixed results of successes and failures.

-The Australian approach to privatisation is nuanced, yielding some economic benefits, such as the sale of Telstra which accounts for $1 billion in government revenue, enabling the government to use those funds to combat climate issues and also repay deficits.
-Despite this positive effect of privatisation, Telstra's monopoly over telecommunications infrastructure in Australia as a consequence of privatisation, limited market competition, which reduced investment in the sector.
+The impact of privatisation is nuanced, yielding short-term economic benefits, but deeper economic concerns in the long-term.
+The sale of Telstra accounted for $1 billion in government revenue, claimed to enable the government to combat climate change and also repay deficits.
+Despite this positive effect of privatisation, Telstra's monopoly over telecommunications infrastructure in Australia led to limited market competition, which reduced investment in the sector.
 Lack of investment stalled innovation which lead to reduced quality in services, even though customers were being overcharged.
 Once alternative telecommunication infrastructures entered the market, Telstra's monopoly diminished, which lowered prices for customers.
-This highlights the complexity of privatisation, which has varying levels of benefits and costs to society.
+However as of 2025, coverage is limited in regional areas, resulting in competition concerns.